 - I had a supervisor many years ago tell me that I was too critical of other people’s work.
-I took that to heart, and made sure from that point forward that my analysis and suggestions are always supportive and helpful rather than critical.
+I took that to heart and made sure from that point forward that my analysis and suggestions were always supportive and helpful rather than critical.
 More recently, people have praised my ability to give thoughtful and useful feedback.

 - From the time I was a child, I always had a hard time making presentations in a group situation.
 A few years ago I took several courses in public speaking, and last year I received an award for a presentation I gave at the company’s yearly executive board meeting.

 - If humor is appropriate, this is a good time to use it.
 However, keep in mind that an interviewer might then press you for a more serious answer, so have one ready.
 Example: I have a teenage daughter - few things I do are okay on her radar screen.

 Additional Interview Questions About You